 Respite care comes in many forms and ensures that your care recipient receives the supervision and assistance they need, allowing you to lend your full focus to other important tasks.
 In-home care services, adult day care, other family members, and senior centers can all provide a temporary reprieve from the responsibilities of caregiving.
-This newfound free time could be used to go for a walk outside, attend your own doctor’s appointments, take a well-deserved nap, spend quality time with friends or engage in a hobby you love.
+This newfound free time could be used to go for a walk outside, attend your own doctor’s appointments, take a well-deserved nap, perform breathing exercises, spend quality time with friends or engage in a hobby you love.
 All these things will help you mentally recharge and safeguard your physical health.

 Naturally, you want the best for your care recipient, but you cannot provide that for them if you are not at your best.
 Stress is not simply a function of what you do; it is also a function of how you react to daily challenges.
 If your situation becomes too overwhelming, consider relinquishing some of your duties and prioritizing your own self-care—at least temporarily.
 It should be noted that progressive elder care issues like dementia, incontinence and frequent falls often overburden caregivers and precipitate permanent moves to senior living.
 This is a difficult decision for most families, but there is no shame in recognizing and accepting the need for more help.